 Office and personnel water use is exemplified by water needed for personal use such as drinking, bathing, cooking, sanitation, and cleaning office areas.
-Demands for office and personnel use shall be calculated using gallons per employee or visitor needed based on best available information from appropriate data sources such as US Department of Energy, AWWA Research Foundation, Pacific Institute, Conserve Florida on-line library, or EPA.
+If water is requested for such purposes, the applicant shall identify whether the water for office and personnel is to be used predominately by employees or visitors, or if it will serve both.
+Based on the information provided, demands for office and personnel use shall then be calculated using gallons per employee or visitor needed based on best available information from appropriate data sources such as US Department of Energy, AWWA Research Foundation, Pacific Institute, Conserve Florida on-line library, or EPA.

-In determining the number of employees, the applicant shall use the average number of employees per shift, number of shifts per work day, and number of work days per year.
+In determining the number of employees, if applicable, the applicant shall use the average number of employees per shift, number of shifts per work day, and number of work days per year.

-In determining the number of visitors, the applicant shall use the annual average number of visitors for the most recent 5 years.
+In determining the number of visitors, if applicable, the applicant shall use the annual average number of visitors for the most recent 5 years.
 Alternative methodologies can be used if an applicant presents reasonable assurance that the methodology is appropriate for the use and that the withdrawal quantities requested are necessary to supply the proposed need or demand.

 CFWI - 2.3.2.3 Landscaping and irrigation

-Demands for landscaping and irrigation will be calculated by providing information utilizing the application of supplemental irrigation need formulas for plants proposed to be irrigated.
-These formulas are set forth in.
+Demands for landscaping and irrigation will be calculated by providing information utilizing the application of supplemental irrigation demands set forth in section 2.6.1.A.

 CFWI - 2.3.2.4 Other needs

-An applicant may provide reasonable assurance for demands relating to other needs, such as outside use, air conditioning, and unaccounted uses.
+An applicant shall provide reasonable assurance for demands relating to other needs, if requested, such as outside use, air conditioning, and unaccounted uses.

+This section, CFWI – 2.3.5, shall supersede in its entirety sections 2.2.4. of the SJRWMD Applicant’s Handbook; sections 2.4.4 (excluding subsections) and 2.4.5 (excluding subsections) of the SWFWMD Applicant’s Handbook and sections 2.3.2.D (excluding subsections) and 2.3.2.D.2 of the SFWMD Handbook.

-CFWI - 2.4 Mining/Dewatering
+CFWI - 2.4 Mining/Dewatering Use Type

-2.3.5.2 Individual Permits for Mining/Dewatering Activities

-2.3.5.2.1 Mining/Dewatering Permitted Withdrawal Quantities

-CFWI - 2.4
+CFWI - 2.4.1 Mining/Dewatering Demand Components

-The reasonable-beneficial need for a requested allocation must be based on the amount of water needed to extract subsurface materials or control surface water or groundwater when performing activities such as excavation or construction.
+The reasonable-beneficial need for a requested allocation must be based on the amount of water needed to extract subsurface materials or control surface water or groundwater when performing activities such as excavation or construction as well as moving, handling and processing the extracted material.
 Applicants must demonstrate that the quantities applied for relate to reasonable mining, processing, and dewatering needs.

-Applicants must identify the quantities needed for each demand component, as defined in section 2.3.5.2.2, in order to justify the quantities requested in the application.
-Typically, requested quantities are based on historical information or comparable uses, where available.
+To demonstrate the quantities applied for are reasonable, an applicant must identify the quantities needed for each demand component.
+Typically, requested quantities are based on historical information or comparable uses or projected future use, where available.
 Applicants shall request quantities in gallons per day (gpd) for each demand component.

-2.3.5.2.2 Mining/Dewatering Demand Components

-Applicants for ICI use must identify the demand for the following demand components:
+Applicants for mining/dewatering use must identify the demand for the following demand components:

-Mining and dewatering processes
+Mining, dewatering, and processing

 Office and personnel use, including water for personal needs such as drinking, bathing, cooking, sanitation, or cleaning.

+Landscaping and irrigation, which shall receive a distinct allocation.

-Other needs that are reasonable and which shall include the total requested withdrawal quantity minus the quantity for the demand components identified above.
+Other needs, which are reasonable and which shall include the total requested withdrawal quantity minus the quantity for the demand components identified above.
 All “other needs” shall be specified in the application along with a statement supporting the need for such quantity.

 CFWI - 2.4.2.
 Mining/Dewatering Demand Calculation

-All demand components on contiguous property shall obtain a single permit unless different use types are served by separate withdrawal facilities, at which point an applicant may choose to make separate application for the different use type utilizing the separate withdrawal facility.

-Demands for processing and manufacturing needs will be calculated by preparing a water balance.
-The water balance shall include all three demand components, if applicable, listed in 2.3.5.2.22.4, above.
-The water balance may be in the form of a spreadsheet or flow diagram.
+The Applicant must prepare a water balance to calculate the proposed demands.
+The water balance shall include all four demand components, if applicable, listed in 2.4.1, above.
+The water balance may be in the form of a spreadsheet or flow diagram indicating all sources and losses.
 The water balance must identify the demand for each of the following components:

-Mining and dewatering processes
+Mining, dewatering, and processing